The Chemical Garden Trilogy

 - The Jail Bait Wait: Horribly averted.

-- Mad Scientist: The grandfather seems to be one.
+- Mad Scientist: Vaughn seems to be one.

 - Mad Scientist Laboratory: There's one beneath the house.